carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 Run your code with one of the given methods.

 Did it work?
-Look under the code block.
-You should now see a plot preview displayed beneath the code block if all went well.
+Look under the code chunk.
+You should now see a plot preview displayed beneath the code chunk if all went well.

 ![Code Chunk Plot Preview](../fig/07-plot-preview.png)

-## Rendering Code Blocks
+## Rendering Code Chunks

-We just saw how to run our code in our code blocks to see a preview of the code output that will render in our html document but to actually render it we need to use the Knit button.
-Using the `Render` button with code blocks is a two step process - first the code is run (all code blocks will run automatically).
+We just saw how to run our code in our code chunks to see a preview of the code output that will render in our html document but to actually render it we need to use the Knit button.
+Using the `Render` button with code chunks is a two step process - first the code is run (all code chunks will run automatically).
 Second, (if there are no code errors) the document of choice will render for our whole Quarto document.

 > ## Time to Knit!
 > Now, let's knit the Quarto file and see how our code output looks in the final html page.